Bill Morey: Career

 was there when he was discovered by Michael Ritchie, who cast Morey in his first feature role in Prime Cut (1972).
 From then on, Morey moved to Los Angeles in 1974 where he continued to work in film and television until his retirement in 2001.

 Personal life and death

 Morey was first married to a woman by the name of Chris.
 They met while both were employed by the WWJ television station in Detroit.
 He was also the father of sons Christopher and Michael and daughter Dianne.
-On December 10, 2003, Morey died of natural causes at the age of 83 in a Santa Monica hospital.
+On December 10, 2003, Morey died of natural causes a week before his 84th birthday in a Santa Monica hospital.